hashicorp/packer/website/source/docs/builders/qemu.html.md

     and \[\]) are allowed.
 Directory names are also allowed, which will add all the files found in the directory to the floppy.

+-   `floppy_contents` (array of strings) - A list of directories to place onto the floppy disk recursively.
+This is similar to the `floppy_files` option except that the directory structure is preserved.
+This is useful for when your floppy disk includes drivers or if you just want to organize it's contents as a hierarchy.
+Wildcard characters (\*, ?, and \[\]) are allowed.

 -   `format` (string) - Either "qcow2" or "raw", this specifies the output format of the virtual machine image.
 This defaults to `qcow2`.